-Iowa Funding: The Family Works program in Iowa is part of the Iowa Department of Public Health (IDPH) Integrated Provider Network, with services funded by the IDPH and the U.S. Dept. of Health and Human Services Substance Abuse and Mental Health Services Administration.
-Iowa Behavioral Health programs funded by governmental (91%) and non-governmental (9%) sources.
-Support for the program is also provided by the Iowa West Foundation, the Kim Foundation, and by the United Way of the Midlands.
+Iowa Funding: The Heartland Family Service Family Works (IA) services are part of the Iowa Department of Public Health (IDPH) Integrated Provider Network, with services funded by the IDPH and the U.S. Dept. of Health and Human Services Substance Abuse and Mental Health Services Administration.
+Additional support for the program is provided by the Pottawattamie County Community Foundation’s Southwest Iowa Women’s Fund.

 Classes